 The Criminal Justice Department at Minot State University invites applicants at the Assistant or Associate level with a Ph.D. in Criminal Justice or related field.
-A.B.D. applicants will be considered with Ph.D. required by start of 2019/2020 academic year.
+A.B.D. applicants will be considered with Ph.D.

 Candidate must be prepared to teach Policing, and related topics within Law Enforcement (i.e., Use of Force, Interviewing and Interrogations, and Criminal Investigation) and core courses shared among department faculty, including Introduction to Criminal Justice.
 Preference will be given to candidates who also have expertise in one or more of the following areas: policing, use of force, crimes against children, interviewing and interrogation, criminal investigation, cybercrime, administration of criminal justice systems or management issues in criminal justice.
 The successful candidate will teach 12 credits each semester, divided between core courses and a range of electives.
 Candidates are also expected to maintain an active research and scholarly agenda as well as participate in departmental and university service.